amunategui/amunategui.github.io/_posts/2014-09-27-Exploring-Your-Data-Set.md

 month: 9
 day: 27
 published: true
-summary: A great way to explore new data is to run a pairwise correlation matrix against it.
+summary: A great way to explore new data is to use a pairwise correlation matrix.
 This will pair every combination of your variables and measure the correlation between them.
 image: correlations/unnamed-chunk-9.png
 ---

-A great way to explore new data is to run a pairwise correlation matrix against it.
+A great way to explore new data is to use a pairwise correlation matrix.
 This will pair every combination of your variables and measure the correlation between them.
 It doesn't really matter if you have an outcome (or response) variable at this point, it will compare everything versus everything else.

 For those not familiar with the correlation coefficient, it is simply a measure of similarity between two vecters of numbers.
 The measure value can range between **-1** and **1**, where **1** is perfectly correlated, -**1** is perfectly inversly correlated, and **0** is not correlated at all.